-- Find out why any offer made was not better.
+- Find out why the approval was not better.

 1. Show the lender a competing offer.

 However, you have existing offers from other funders.
-Show your preferred lender the actual offer from another institution if it matches or beats theirs.
-This can be an email offer you received or pdf file.
+Send your preferred lender the actual approvals from another institution if it matches or beats theirs.

-Effectiveness: This is often highly effective because it proves that you have other offers.
-You have more negotiating power when other lenders know you have options.
-Provide documentation on multiple offers to increase the pressure on your preferred lender to make the concessions you want.
+Effectiveness: This is often highly effective because it proves that you have multiple options.
+You have more negotiating power when other lenders know they are not your only choice.
+Providing documentation increases the pressure on your preferred lender to make concessions.

-Rarely Done: Very few people think to show one lender a competing offer from another lender.
-One investor does not know that you have offers from other investors.
+Rarely Done: Very few people think of showing one lender competing offers.
+The do not know that you have options from other investors.
 Stand out above other applicants and show competing offers.